Work out your business model

 - Leave space for the future.
 Your business model should work for now, but it’s not set in stone.
 Allow room for innovation, adaption and development to meet new challenges and opportunities.

-Will your business model succeed?
+Assessing the risks of your business model

 When creating your business model there are some risks to bear in mind.
 Anticipating these pitfalls will increase your chances of success.

 - Are you answering a question nobody asked?
 You may be so involved in your great idea that you haven’t wondered whether customers will actually want it.
 Everything must to be driven by real demand, a genuine problem or a true gap in the market.